conan-hep/conan-tsil/README.md

 ## Conan package recipe for [*TSIL*](https://www.niu.edu/spmartin/TSIL/)

+## For Users

+### Basic setup

+    $ conan install tsil/1.44@conan/stable

+### Project setup

+In your `conanfile.txt` file (located in your project directly) add the following lines:

+    [requires]
+    tsil/1.44@conan/stable

+    [generators]
+    cmake

+Install the dependencies for your project by running:

+    mkdir build
+    cd build
+    conan install ..

 ## Build and package

 The following command both runs all the steps of the conan file, and